Stay in touch!

 - Test the email by sending it to a different email account such as Gmail.
 If you don’t have another account to use, send it to a friend.
 This is to insure that it shows the @alumni.duke.edu alias.
 You cannot test from the same account that your lifetime email forwards to as it will be seen as spam.

-How do I use my @alumni.duke.edu address as an alias in Gmail?
+How do I use my @alumni.duke.edu address as an alias for Gmail?